jnozzi/cocoadev.com/markdown/CoreDataOrphanRecords.md

 Core data appears to be orphaning detail records on a very simple Master->Detail type of data application.
 To verify what I was seeing, I built a very small, simple application as a Core Data Document based application.
 The model is simple:

-Vehicle Object (year, make, model, nickname, etc) has a one-to-many relationship to the General/VehiclePicture object (picture name, imageData, sequence).
+Vehicle Object (year, make, model, nickname, etc) has a one-to-many relationship to the VehiclePicture object (picture name, imageData, sequence).

-I set up the data model accordingly, including a cascading one-to-many from Vehicle to General/VehiclePicture, and an appropriate inverse relationship. ( by the way, this sample is only slightly more advanced than the one in the tutorial at http://developer.apple.com/cocoa/coredatatutorial/index.html )
+I set up the data model accordingly, including a cascading one-to-many from Vehicle to VehiclePicture, and an appropriate inverse relationship. ( by the way, this sample is only slightly more advanced than the one in the tutorial at http://developer.apple.com/cocoa/coredatatutorial/index.html )

-When I run the application, and add a vehicle, then add General/VehiclePicture records, the records add to the data set just fine.
-However, when deleting the General/VehiclePicture objects, the only thing that appears to be happening is that the references in the Vehicle object to the General/VehiclePictures objects are removed.
-The General/VehiclePictures objects are remaining in the data file.
+When I run the application, and add a vehicle, then add VehiclePicture records, the records add to the data set just fine.
+However, when deleting the VehiclePicture objects, the only thing that appears to be happening is that the references in the Vehicle object to the VehiclePictures objects are removed.
+The VehiclePictures objects are remaining in the data file.

 Is this a known behavior, or have I possibly set something up wrong?
 Copies of my data files follow:

 Original file:

 <?xml version="1.0"?>
-<!DOCTYPE database SYSTEM "file:///System/Library/General/DTDs/General/CoreData.dtd">
+<!DOCTYPE database SYSTEM "file:///System/Library/DTDs/CoreData.dtd">

 <database>
     <databaseInfo>